West Semitic Syllabic and Consonantal Scripts

 that could be identified among the debris; this could support a case for these sherds having been brought from elsewhere, as a souvenir of some great event, but ultimately discarded by someone who did not see any significance in them; I am referring to the smashing of pots in Gideon Yerubbaal's battle with tribes from the East (Judges 6:33; 7:10-22); and that name YRB`L is what we seem to have here.

 Wherever Yosef Garfinkel excavates, important ancient inscriptions will turn up, as has happened at Khirbet Qeiyafa (Sha`arayim) and Tel Lachish (Lakish, LKYSh, Tell ed-Duweir).
 Yossi is not an epigrapher, he confesed to me when I told him that his Qeiyafa ostracon mentions a giant (`anaq) named Guliyut, and a "servant of Elohim" named Dawid; he rejected the counsel of this "elder" and turned to the "young men" (yladim, "lads") "who had grown up with him" (namely Misgav and Sass), as did King Rehab`am, son of Solomon, when he lost the northern tribes to Yerob`am, and was left with only the territory of Yehuda (Judah) as his kingdom (1 Kings 12:6-17).
-Actually, this is what happened to Yossi Garfinkel, as he was stranded with a Qeiyafa and two inscriptions belonging impossibly to a King David of a kingdom of Yehuda, instead of King Saul (of the tribe of Binyamin) and his son Eshbaal, reigning over a united kingdom of Israel (1 Samuel 9-31, 2 Samuel 1-4).
+Actually, this is emblematic of what happened to Yossi Garfinkel, when he made a wrong choice about the significance of his excavation at Khirbet Qeiyafa (Sha`arayim), and he was left stranded with a fortress and two inscriptions belonging impossibly to a King David of a kingdom of Yehuda, instead of King Saul (of the tribe of Binyamin) and his son Eshbaal, reigning over a united kingdom of Israel (1 Samuel 9-31, 2 Samuel 1-4).

 This time Christopher Rollston was the epigraphist who studied the latest Garfinkel inscription, and, according to his lights, he has published it efficiently but not sufficiently, as no consideration is given to the possibility that it is syllabic rather than Early Alphabetic (the all-embracing term covering a multitude of signs, to counterfeit a phrase from Holy Writ).